passive preamplifier with switchable active stages

 Also as an option a very flexible Phono-stage can be acquired.

 We named this possibility to configure the signal path after Your fashion and needs the ´scalable signal path´.
-If I remember correctly is the PRE the only preamplifier in possession of such a feature.
+If I remember correctly then the Pre the only preamplifier in possession of such a feature.

 On pressing a button of the IR-commander it can change from the ultimate sound machine to a full fledged ´classical´ preamplifier.